TNONTANT/NLP-text-classification/README.md

 # NLP-text-classification
- ChatGPT This project explores three ML models (Random Forest, SVM, MLP) for accurately classifying movie reviews in the IMDB dataset based on sentiment.
+This project explores three ML models (Random Forest, SVM, MLP) for accurately classifying movie reviews in the IMDB dataset based on sentiment.